Spectrum of Extreme Emotions: Empathy and Understanding Intense Feelings

-Living with ADHD is akin to navigating a lifelong emotional rollercoaster.
-I remember when I first started piecing together the scattered bits of my life, realizing that the extreme emotions were not just quirks or personality flaws.
+Living with ADHD is a lifelong emotional rollercoaster, I'm not kidding.
+It's exhausting.
+I mean you will find yourself exhausting.
+I remember when I first started piecing together the broken pieces of my life, realizing that the extreme emotions were not just quirks or personality flaws.
 They were intricately tied to my ADHD, manifesting in unexpected and often tumultuous ways.
+Those broken pieces didn't fit back together, making them final chapters in my story.

 The Emotional Rollercoaster